-Tavia Nyong’o is Professor of American Studies and Theatre Studies at Yale University.
-He writes on art, music, politics, culture, and theory.
+Tavia Nyong’o is Professor of African-American, American Studies and Theatre Studies at Yale University.
+His research interests include performance and performativity; critical race theory, Marxism and psychoanalysis; cultural studies, queer and feminist theory; affect theory; poetics; and avant-garde drama.
 His first book, The Amalgamation Waltz: Race, Performance, and the Ruses of Memory (Minnesota, 2009), won the Errol Hill Award for best book in African American theatre and performance studies.
-He is completing a study of fabulation in black aesthetics and embarking on another on queer wildness.
-Nyong’o has published in venues such as Radical History Review, Criticism, GLQ, TDR, Women & Performance, WSQ, The Nation, Triple Canopy, The New Inquiry, and n+1.
-He is co-editor of the journal Social Text and the Sexual Cultures book series at New York University press.
-He regularly blogs at Bully Bloggers.
+He is completing a study of fabulation in contemporary black art and performance.

 Nyong’o co-edits the journal Social Text, published by Duke University Press, with Neferti Tadiar, Barnard.

 He is co-series editor of the Sexual Cultures book series at New York University press, with Ann Pellegrini (NYU) and Joshua Chambers-Letson (Northwestern).